Disability Services at Leeds

 - have a specific learning difficulty (for example, dyslexia or dyspraxia)

-- have a developmental learning or behavioural condition (for example, AD(H)D)
+- have a neurodevelopmental condition (for example, AD(H)D)

 - have a mental health condition

-- have a long-term medical condition (e.g. chronic fatigue syndrome, asthma, epilepsy, diabetes, cancer, HIV)
+- have a long-term medical condition (e.g. chronic fatigue syndrome, asthma, diabetes, cancer, HIV)

 Find out more about our Service and how to access support in our student handbook: